SebastiaanJohn/nli-sentence-reps/README.md

 The repository is structured as follows:

 * `data/` contains the scripts to download the data for the experiments and SentEval.
 After training the vocabulary and embeddings are stored here as well.
+* `logs/` contains the Lisa logs from the training.
 * `models/` contains the pre-trained models.
 * `runs/` contains the Tensorboard logs.
 The logs are stored in a directory with the name of the model.
 * `src/` contains the source code of the project.